 AN SC 900 Graduate-Level Thesis Research Fall or spring.
-Credit TBA, maximum 12 credits/semester.
+Credit to be arranged, maximum 12 credits/semester.
 Prerequisite: permission of adviser.
 S-U grades only.
 Graduate faculty.
-For students in a Ph.D. program only before the "A" exam has been passed.
+For students in a Ph.D. program only before the 'A' exam has been passed.
 AN SC 901 Doctoral-Level Thesis Research Fall or spring.
 Credit to be arranged, maximum 12 credits/semester.
 Prerequisite: permission of adviser.
 S-U grades only.
 Graduate faculty.
+For students admitted to candidacy after the 'A' exam has been passed.

+Related Courses in Other Departments

+Introductory Animal Physiology (BIOAP 311)

+Introductory Animal Physiology Laboratory (BIOAP 319)

+Milk Quality (FOOD 351)

+Agriculture in the Developing Nations (INTAG 602)

+Lipids (NS 602)

+Basic Immunology, Lectures (BIOG 305)

+BIOLOGICAL SCIENCES

-For students admitted to candidacy after the "A" exam has been passed.
-Related Courses in Other Departments Introductory Animal Physiology (BIOAP 311) Introductory Animal Physiology Laboratory (BIOAP 319) Milk Quality (FOOD 351) Agriculture in the Developing Nations (INTAG 602) Lipids (NS 602) Basic Immunology, Lectures (BIOG 305) BIOLOGICAL SCIENCES The program of study in biology is offered by the Office of Undergraduate Biology.
+The program of study in biology is offered by the Office of Undergraduate Biology.
 For course descriptions, see the section on Biological Sciences.

-BIOLOGY & SOCIETY The undergraduate major field of study in biology and society is offered through the Department of Science and Technology Studies.
-For a full description of courses which fulfill field requirements, see the Biology and Society listing under 'Special Programs and Interdisciplinary Studies' in this publication.
-BIOMETRY AND STATISTICS N. S. Altman, chair, G. Casella, C. Castillo-Chavez, M. Contreras, R. Lloyd, R. Nielsen, S. J. Schwager The Department of Biometrics in Statistical Science offers the following courses in Biometry and Statistics.
+BIOMETRY AND STATISTICS

+N. S. Altman, chair, G. Casella, C. Castillo-Chavez, M. Contreras, C. E. McCulloch, S. J. Schwager

+The Department of Biometrics in Statistical Science offers the following courses in Biometry and Statistics.
 Students need to register under Course Listings: College of Agriculture and Life Sciences-Biometry and Statistics.

-BTRY 90 Introduction to Biomathematics Spring.
+BTRY 90 Introduction to Biomathematics

+Spring.
 1 credit.
 S-U grades only.
-Prerequisite: 1 year of college-preparatory high school algebra.
+Prerequisite: one year of collegepreparatory high school algebra.

 An introductory course on the use of mathematics, computing, probability, and statistics in the biological sciences.
 Throughout the course, biological examples are used to develop quantitative ideas.
 Topics, which may change from semester to semester, will be selected from those covered in Biometry 101.
 Each semester, a selection of topics from a list that includes basic statistics and probability, curve fitting, elementary matrix algebra, differentiation, integration, and difference and differential equations, will be taught.
 The course will meet twice a week for 30 minutes.
-Each class will be followed by a computer laboratory for an hour and fifteen minutes, where the students will use Mathematica, a symbolic mathematics and graphics package, to illustrate and expand the concepts covered in class.
-BTRY 100 Statistics and the World We Live In (also STBTRY 100) Fall.
+Each class will be followed by a computer laboratory for an hour and fifteen minutes, where the students will use Mathematica, a symbolic mathematics and graphics package to illustrate and expand the concepts covered in class.

+BTRY 100 Statistics and the World We Live In (also STBTRY 100)

+Fall.
 3 credits.